 Books and Web Sites:

-- Health Now Medical A consortium of doctors, chiropractors, and clinical nutritionists who first alerted me to the dangers of gluten.
+- Root Cause Medical Clinics A consortium of doctors, chiropractors, and clinical nutritionists who first alerted me to the dangers of gluten.
 Their focus on identifying root causes, rather than treating symptoms, provided the key that exposed the hidden cause of a variety of non-optimal symptoms I was experiencing.

 - Wheat Belly: Lose the Wheat, Lose the Weight and Find Your Path Back to Health A recent book that reveals the toxic nature of modern wheat.

 - Dangerous Grains: Why Gluten Cereal Grains May Be Hazardous to Your Health Good introduction to the subject.
 Contains a long list of scientific studies and peer-reviewed medical reports in support of its assertions.
 Much of the information in this report comes from its pages.

 - Celiac Disease: A Hidden Epidemic The first two chapters are particularly helpful for understanding the mechanics of the problem.
 Chapter 1 shows how a healthy digestive system works.
 Chapter 2 shows the effect of gluten.
 Both chapters are well-illustrated, so you can see what’s happening.

 - Why You Should Probably Stop Eating Wheat A Discovery News article that revealed the toxic compound contained in modern, hybridized wheat.

 - Negative Effects of Gamma Rays An eHow article that nicely summarizes the problems associated with irradiating foods.
 (It improves profits.
 It’s just not good for people!)

 - Unlocking the Mystery of Wheat and Gluten Intolerance Unbelievably informative and authoritative exposition of the problems that gluten can cause, most especially with respect to autoimmune diseases.